FREE GED Prep Classes

 Test takers may request GED records from July 1990 to current by accessing the following website: http://www.gedtestingservice.com/testers/gedrequest-a-transcript

-If you tested prior to July 1990, please contact the center where you originally tested.
+If you tested prior to July 1990 please access the following website:

 What is the GED test?